Minimalist Baby Registry

 Ingredients: Organic Olive (Olea Europaea) Fruit Oil, Organic Beeswax (Cera Flava), Organic Cocoa (Theobroma Cacao) Seed Butter, Organic Shea (Butyrospermum Parkii) Butter, Organic Mango (Mangifera Indica) Seed Butter, Organic Calendula (Calendula Officinalis) Flower Extract.

 Cooler bag for bottles and pump

-If you’re a working mama, you’ll need 2 of these: 1 for you to store pump and bottles at work, and 1 to bring to your baby’s daycare.
+If you’re a working mama, you’ll need 2 of these: one for you to store pump and bottles at work, and one for your baby at daycare.

 Ice packs for cooler

 These ice packs are a good size for your cooler bag, and are easy to store in your freezer.